 Here are three steps we’ve identified as the best way to begin:

-Step 1: Develop the use case(s) to start with
+Step 1: Develop the initial use case(s)

 Understanding how to use a skills framework in your organization will help you build your case with executives for why you should invest in and embed skills.
 Use cases represent the processes or actions that will help you achieve your skills program objectives — such as workforce flexibility, employee attraction, retention of critical skills, or creating a culture of learning and development.
-(See Figure 1 for some use-case examples.)
+(See Figure 1 for some use case examples.)
 Some use cases may apply broadly across the organization, and others may be more targeted for specific segments of the workforce, such as leadership or technical talent.